stdevel/poodle_protector/README.md

 I'd also like to restart the service using: 'service apache2 restart'
 ```

-Ensure security by customizing the configuration and reload the service:
+Ensure security by customizing the configuration and restart the service:
 ```
 # ./poodle_protector.py -r
 Restarting web server: apache2 ... waiting .